queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 and honestly I did most of it on my arse.
 Here and there chains, ropes and wooden ladders had been laid, but they did little to help.
 After losing 660 metres of height in under 2km, my knees were very shaky by the end.

-At the bottom there was a sign which claimed from Dale to Høgabu was a 7 hour walk which made me giggle.
+At the bottom there was a sign which claimed from Dale to Høgabu was a 7 hour walk which made me giggle; I guess I could imagine doing that without a full pack.

 And that was it.
 I was done, and slowly walked towards the station, not staring at my feet for the first time in days.

-Voss felt a very long time ago, and I was very sorry that it was all over, head-to-toe vicious bruising and nerve damage in one leg and one arm non-withstanding.
+Voss felt a very long time ago, and I was sorry that it was all over, vicious head-to-toe bruising and nerve damage in one leg and one arm non-withstanding.

 There is really nowhere like Norway for the serious hiker and I am very proud of what I accomplished.